cuddlefish/generative-music/README.md

 generative-music
 ================

-Music generated from temp/humidity data read by a Raspberry Pi
+For music generated from temp/humidity data read by a Raspberry Pi (see the RaspberryPi repo)

+Using the MIDIUtil python library to create midi files.
+These files will (hopefully) be played over FM Radio, also on the Raspberry Pi (that part in the PaspberryPi repo).

-Read the Wiki for details.
+- Read the Wiki for details.

-Using Github Issues + TaskTub to manage tasks/todos
+- Using Github Issues + TaskTub to manage tasks/todos